 In terms of contribution to DMBs' WEACF, interest expenses accounted for 37.16 per cent, while overheads and deposit insurance accounted for 58.04 and 4.80 per cent, respectively, in the first half of 2012.
 Thus, overhead expenses were the major driver of banks' cost of funds in the review period.

-Table 5 Weighted Effective Average Weighted Cost of DMBs Funds
+Table 5 Weighted Effective Average Cost of DMBs Funds (WEACF) and Composition of DMBs Funds